SAP-samples/btp-onboarding/docs/pages/1_discover/4_btp_licenses.md

 Contract auto-renews every three months with monthly billing.
 It can be upgraded to a Cloud Platform Enterprise Agreement (CPEA).

-If you want to try out an SAP pay-as-you-go account with free tier service plans, you can follow the tutorial [Set Up an SAP BTP Account for Tutorials](https://developers.sap.com/group.btp-setup.html).
+If you want to try out an SAP pay-as-you-go account with free tier service plans, follow the tutorial [Set Up an SAP BTP Account for Tutorials](https://developers.sap.com/group.btp-setup.html).

 #### SAP BTP, Cloud Platform Enterprise Agreement (CPEA) including Free Tier Service Plans

 This model allows for the consumption of cloud credits based on actual usage with the highest flexibility.
-With just one contract, you can get access to all services available under SAP BTP EA and configure them in your global account.
+With just one contract, you can access all services available under SAP BTP EA and configure them in your global account.
 This includes new features available after the contract signing date.
 Consume services based on project requirements, without having to change your contract, and only get charged for what is used.

-Contact your SAP sales representative for more information.
+Please reach out to your SAP sales representative for more information.

 <br>